 4.Tighten all three chuck jaws to secure the drill bit sufficiently so that it does not slip while drilling.

 5. MAKE SURE chuck key (C) Fig. 29, is removed from chuck before starting drill press.
-Your chuck key (C) is equipped with aself-ejectingpin (D) which helps minimize the hazard of the key being left in the chuck.
+Your chuck key (C) is equipped with a

 Delta Dp350 Manual Online